-All patients at risk of peripheral neuropathy should receive pyridoxine (vitamin B6) for the entire duration of treatment to prevent this risk (for doses, see Appendix 17).
+Persons at risk of peripheral neuropathy should receive pyridoxine (vitamin $B_6$ ) for the entire duration of treatment to prevent this risk (for doses, see Appendix 17).

-In HIV-infected patients, the treatment may be difficult due to additive adverse effects of antiretrovirals and isoniazid, the extending of the duration of treatment to 36 months in some adolescents and adults (Section 16.4.2) and the high number of tablets to be taken daily.
+In people with HIV infection, the treatment may be difficult due to additive adverse effects of antiretrovirals and isoniazid, the duration of treatment (36 months) in some adolescents and adults (Section 16.4.2) and the high number of tablets to be taken daily.
 The number of tablets can be reduced using a fixed-dose combination (FDC) of isoniazid/cotrimoxazole/pyridoxine.